Learning to Love Endings

 The kind born of fierce love and quiet resistance when I know what needs to be done.

-I’ll carry this acquired wisdom into my art and see what it leads to.
+I’ll carry this acquired wisdom into my art and see where it leads.

-The next page is blank.
-Still, I’m celebrating a graduation of my own.
+The next page is blank, but I’m celebrating a graduation of my own—one with both accomplishment and nostalgia.

 “There is no real ending.
 It’s just the place where you stop the story.”